You spend months or years planning your wedding. The cake, the colors, the food, the music—even the lighting!

 - Have a custom neon sign made

-For an outdoor wedding and reception, you can use the natural beauty around you as a backdrop.
+For an outdoor wedding and reception, you can use the natural beauty of greenery around you as a backdrop.
 Or, hang some frames from a nearby tree to create a simple photo booth scene.

 Looking for something a bit more complex?
 Put together four wooden pallets and decorate it with flowers for a rustic but elegant backdrop.
 You can do the same with reclaimed wood.